 Step Six: Press French Press Plunger the Rest of the Way

 After another minute, slowly push down on the plunger so all of those flavors can mix together and merge to form one delicious beverage.
 The longer you wait, the stronger your coffee will be.
 So let this one brew away.

 Step Seven: Pour, Drink Coffee & Enjoy!

 Hooray, freshly brewed coffee is ready!
 Pour the contents into your coffee mug, stir in any desired sweeteners or cream for personal taste, and enjoy.
 Easy right?

 Do you need a coffee thermos?
 We love our coffee mugs from Yeti.
 They are super study and keep beverages nice and hot while camping.
 Plus, they are multifunctional and can be used as bowls.

-Now you know how to make coffee while camping that tastes super great and is easy to prepare to get your coffee fix!
-In fact, our method creates a french press full of smooth flavor that will rival most home-brewed pots of joe.
+Now you know how to make coffee while camping that tastes great and is easy to prepare.
+This method creates a french press full of smooth flavor that will rival most home-brewed pots of joe.